OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 Major communication productions must include when possible a fixed text indicating the content reflects only the author’s view (and not the EU point of view).

-The text is as following:
+The text is as follows:

 “This publication/website/video/etc has been produced with the assistance of the European Union.
 The contents of this publication are the sole responsibility of [name of the author(s)] and can in no way be taken to reflect the views of the European Union.”